awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/peering/peering-configurations-full-access.html)

-For more information, see [Adding IPv4 CIDR Blocks to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize) in the *Amazon VPC User Guide*\.
+For more information, see [Associate a secondary IPv4 CIDR block with your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#add-ipv4-cidr) in the *Amazon VPC User Guide*\.

 ## One VPC peered with two VPCs<a name="one-to-two-vpcs-full-access"></a>